 1. Always use HOT water.
 This will allow the resin to soften up and you can work with it better.

 2. Because it has a higher resin content, you will want to unroll a little bit and then wrap the limb.
 Unroll then wrap.
 This will keep you from rolling the cast too tight.
 But it also helps keep the roll under control rather than falling out of your hand.

 3. OrthoTape brand is rolled a little tighter on the roll.
 Looser brands tend to unroll in the pouch if they are not rolled tightly.
-With this being the case, you will want to soak OrthoTape fiberglass a little longer in cold water and squeeze it about 3-4 times while dipped in water.
+With this being the case, you will want to soak OrthoTape fiberglass a little longer in HOT water and squeeze it about 3-4 times while dipped in water.
 This will allow water to flow to the middle and loosen the tape up.